justincfeng/squirrel.jl/docs/src/index.md

 The `squirrel.jl` code was written for and tested in Julia 1.6; we recommend Julia 1.6 or newer.
-To add the code, run the following command in the pagkage manager for the Julia `REPL`:
+To add the code, run the following command in the package manager for the Julia `REPL`:

     pkg> add https://github.com/justincfeng/squirrel.jl/

+Once added, one may access the `cereal` module with the following
+command:

     julia> using squirrel